vanflux/vf-ext/README.md

 - `npm start <target>` (calls the `vfe start` command).

+**Chrome**:

+- Go to `chrome://extensions/`
+- Enable development mode
+- Click on load uncompressed extension
+- Find the directory: `build/dev` inside project and load it.
+- After this, to keep the auto reloading working, open the `service worker` window and keep it opened when developing the extension.

+<image src="docs/images/service-worker.png" width="350"></image>

+**Firefox**:

+- Go to `about:debugging`
+- Click on `This Firefox`
+- Click on `Load Temporary Add-on`
+- Find the directory: `build/dev` inside project and load it.

 ## Build

 Target is optional, by default is `chrome`, but it can be `firefox`.

 - `npm run build <target>` (calls the `vfe build` command).

+Depending on target, the build directory will be on `build/prod/chrome` or `build/prod/firefox`.

+Firefox extension .zip can be used directly because firefox allows you to load compressed extensions, but chrome .zip not, it need to be extracted.

 # Current features